Get prepared to learn everything you have to know about the basic French saying “Tel père tel fils”.

 This proverb is a dangerous weapon that can save you as much as it can hurt you, here is how to use it:

-For children: if your parents are mad at you about something you do and they actually do the same thing, reminds them “Tel(le) père(mère) tel(le) fils(fille)“.
+For children: if your parents are mad at you about something you do and they actually do the same thing, remind them “Tel(le) père(mère) tel(le) fils(fille)“.
 (Adapt it to your situation)

-I mean, this is not your bad after all.
+I mean, this is not your fault after all.
 They started first and transmitted it to you, right? (*wink*)

 But be careful, parents can also use it against you…